NathanW2/qmap/faq.md

 ### What version of QGIS do I need?

 For QMap to work correctly you need to be running the latest development build, sorry about that.
 There are a few bugs in 1.8 that I fixed in order to get QMap to run the way it should.

+### Is MS SQL 2008 Syncing required?

+Not at all.
+You can build the project with --with-mssyncing=False to disable SQL 2008 syncing.
+We only have this because we store all our data on the clients in a local MS SQL 2008 database.

+### What about syncing support for other file formats?

+Sorry not yet.
+PostGIS and SpatiaLite syncing support would be nice to have in the future.
+[GeoGit](https://github.com/opengeo/GeoGit) also looks promising but is not ready yet.